Meet with us to talk about your project!

 • Resident services and/or operations

-Pilot proposals that meet eligibility requirements are reviewed by a team of Metropolitan Council staff and be scored in the following three categories:
+Project proposals that meet eligibility requirements are reviewed by a team of Metropolitan Council staff and be scored in the following three categories:

-• Pilot priorities
+• Program priorities

 • Equitable access

-The pilot scoring structure includes two steps:
+The program scoring structure includes two steps:

-Step 1: Scoring in step one evaluates the project location’s ability to achieve the pilot program’s priorities of racial equity and geographic choice.
+Step 1: Scoring in step one evaluates the project location’s ability to achieve the program’s priorities of racial equity and geographic choice.
 A minimum score of 5 points, out of a maximum of 17, is required to move forward to Step 2.
 Council data is available to complete Step 1 scoring internally as long as the project location is known.

-Step 1: Scoring for Pilot Priorities
+Step 1: Scoring for Program Priorities

 Racial Equity